21/04/2011 - Version 1.0 release, updated for patch 4.06

 4.3 Handy Pet Tips.

 Make sure your Rabid is on autocast, survival hunters don't have any cooldowns you can really line it up with so just make sure it's used as much as possible during a fight.
+Obviously try not to use it just before a phase where your pet cannot reach the boss.

 If you have a pet who can prowl (cat) turn the autocast on it off.
 Prowling reduces pet movement speed by 50% and can delay your pet getting to the target for a significant amount of time between mobs.
 This isn't so important for raiding as you will never leave combat for the duration of the encounter but it is very annoying sometimes.